Karimgebril09/vec_db/README.md

 print(similar_images)
 ```

-Feel free to customize the code to suit your specific use case.
+Feel free to customize the code to suit your specific use case......